 Video Assist 1 / Playback Operator (VA1)

-The Video Assist 1/Playback Operator will record digital (video) and audio for onset playback for directorial review.
-This will involve the logging of scene/take #'s and cataloguing of video cassettes and discs as well as supplying scene/take #’s to Second Unit, Continuity, Editors and Production.
-They will be involved in technical trouble shooting, VCR, video tap (if applicable), Wireless Transmitter maintenance and will assist the Motion Picture Electronic Coordinator
+The Video Assist 1 is the first assistant for the Video Coordinator on productions with sufficient complexity to require a Coordinator.
+The Playback Operator records digital (video) and audio for onset playback for directorial review, supplying scene/take #’s to Second Unit, Continuity, Editors and Production.
+They will be involved in technical trouble shooting, video tap, and Wireless Transmitter maintenance.

 Video Assist 2 (VA2)